JornWildt/Mason/Documentation/Mason-draft-2.md

 Curies are only expanded in control element identifiers - not in target URLs of links and other elements.

-This means the following two examples are considered equivalent:
+This means the following two control examples are considered equivalent:

 ```json
 {